schnoddelbotz/huego-fe/README.md

 ## Setup / Usage / Examples

 At first run after installation, link your Hue.
-UI, Web and CLI -- all can be used to Login / Link.
+Web and CLI can currently be used to login / link.
 Hue address and login data will be stored in `~/.huego-fe.yml`.
 Should you ever want to re-link, delete the file.